Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Literature Review

 Historically, Decision Support Systems (DSS) were designed to function as sophisticated calculators.
 They excelled at processing structured data, such as financial projections or inventory levels, based on predefined rules and formal specifications \citep{keen1980decision, liu2010integration}.
 While effective for operational tasks with clear parameters, these rule-based systems are fragile in strategic environments where variables are often vague and causal links are unclear \citep{zack2007role}.
 Therefore, an evaluation is needed to verify whether LLMs can extend their proficiency beyond operational tasks to tactical and strategic problems.

-Recently, GAI is integrated within business decision-making frameworks.
-Scholars analyze how GAI assist leaders by mitigating information assymetry \citep{zhang2025impact}, evaluating strategic options \citep{doshi2025generative}, enhancing human resource management \citep{chowdhury2024generative} and generating creative problem-solving scenarios \citep{kromidha2024generative}.
-Our study provides empirical weight for frameworks advocating the integration of GAI into management.
-For example, while \citet{chowdhury2024generative} call for a holistic "GAI-human symbiosis," our investigation into ambiguity and sycophancy identifies the specific failure modes where this partnership is most likely to break down.
+Recently, GenAI is integrated within business decision-making frameworks.
+Scholars analyze how GenAI assist leaders by mitigating information assymetry \citep{zhang2025impact}, evaluating strategic options \citep{doshi2025generative}, enhancing human resource management \citep{chowdhury2024generative} and generating creative problem-solving scenarios \citep{kromidha2024generative}.
+Our study provides empirical weight for frameworks advocating the integration of GenAI into management.
+For example, while \citet{chowdhury2024generative} call for a holistic "GenAI-human symbiosis," our investigation into ambiguity and sycophancy identifies the specific failure modes where this partnership is most likely to break down.

-While GAI reduce the intellectual effort required to process complex data, the technology remains amoral and lacks the capacity for active responsibility \citep{kromidha2024generative} and replicates human-like behavioral decision biases \citep{chen2025manager}.
+While GenAI reduce the intellectual effort required to process complex data, the technology remains amoral and lacks the capacity for active responsibility \citep{kromidha2024generative} and replicates human-like behavioral decision biases \citep{chen2025manager}.
 A model of augmented intelligence, where the "Superintelligent Manager" combines processing power with essential human qualities like ethics and intuition are discussed \citep{korczak2023generative}.
 This perspective aligns with recent theory on hybrid intelligence, which emphasizes the complementary strengths of human intuition and machine computation \citep{dellermann2019hybrid,jarrahi2022artificial, raisch2021artificial}.
-Previous work about GAI in managerial decisions stands a cautious perspective, realizing the drawbacks of AI.
+Previous work about GenAI in managerial decisions stands a cautious perspective, realizing the drawbacks of AI.
 Our study aims to provide empirical depth to this view by investigating two critical failure modes.
 Specifically, we explore how LLMs handle ambiguity in managerial prompts and their susceptibility to sycophantic behavior.